Table of Contents

 How much guts does it take to deploy a predictive model into field operation, and what do you stand to gain?
 What happens when a man invests his entire life savings into his own predictive stock market trading system?

-With Power Comes Responsibility: Hewlett-Packard, Target, and the Police Deduce Your Secrets (ethics)
+With Power Comes Responsibility: Hewlett-Packard, Target, the Cops, and the NSA Deduce Your Secrets (ethics)

 How do we safely harness a predictive machine that can foresee job resignation, pregnancy, and crime?
 Are civil liberties at risk?
-Why does one leading health insurance company predict policy holder death?
-An extended sidebar on fraud detection addresses the question: how does machine intelligence flip the meaning of fraud on its head?
+Why does one leading health insurance company predict policyholder death?
+Two extended sidebars reveal: 1) Does the government undertake fraud detection more for its citizens or for self-preservation, and 2) for what compelling purpose does the NSA need your data even if you have no connection to crime whatsoever, and can the agency use machine learning supercomputers to fight terrorism without endagering human rights?

 The Data Effect: A Glut at the End of the Rainbow (data)